NSHipster/articles/2014-10-28-cmdevicemotion.md

 Core Motion allows a developer to observe and respond to the motion and orientation of an iOS device by inspecting the raw and processed data from a combination of built-in sensors, including the accelerometer, gyroscope, and magnetometer.

 Both accelerometer and gyroscope data are presented in terms of three axes that run through the iOS device.
-For an iPhone held in portrait orientation, the X axis runs through the device from left (negative values) to right (positive values), the Y axis through the device from bottom (-) to top (+), and the Z axis runs perpendicularly through the screen from the back (-) to the front (+).
+For an iPhone held in portrait orientation, the X-axis runs through the device from left (negative values) to right (positive values), the Y-axis through the device from bottom (-) to top (+), and the Z-axis runs perpendicularly through the screen from the back (-) to the front (+).

 The composited device motion data are presented in a few different ways, each with their own uses, as we'll see below.